crossminer/maracas/docs/detections.md

 ---

 ## Method No Longer Static
 A field goes from `static` to `non-static` becoming an instance field.
-The field cannot be accessed through its class, instead it should be accessed through an object of the corresponding type.
+The field cannot be accessed through its class, instead, it should be accessed through an object of the corresponding type.

 **Detection**